 Employees

-As at December 31, 2009, Talon and its subsidiaries employed 9 individuals.
-In addition, the Company engages contractors and consultants from time to time to work on specific properties and for administrative, legal and other services as required.
+As at December 31, 2010, Talon and its subsidiaries employed eight individuals.
+In addition, Talon engages contractors and consultants from time to time to work on specific properties and for administrative, legal and other services as required.

 Environmental Protection